“DO YOU WEAR CLOTHES TO CLASS?”

 Years ago, I walked up to my pastor after service to exchange greetings with him.
 At that same moment, a young girl also walked up to him.
 Pastor did not blink an eye at what she wore.
 I was already a bit shocked.

 The pastor said to her, “I heard you have gained admission into the University now”.
 She replied in the affirmative.
 Then Pastor asked the next question, “Do you wear clothes to class?”
 I could not forget that moment.

-There are two ways you can appear as a believer: You can appear the way you want or you can appear as prescribed by the Word and the Spirit of the Lord.
+You can appear as a believer in two ways: You can appear the way you want or as prescribed by the Word and the Spirit of the Lord.

 When the King wanted a bride in the days of Esther, these two categories were there: All other maidens decided on what they wanted to wear and how they wanted to appear.

 When it was time for her to go to the king’s palace, she was given her choice of whatever clothing or jewellery she wanted to take from the harem.
 (Esther 2:13 NLT)

 Esther listened to Hegai – the helper that was assigned to everyone.
 Hegai was available for all the maidens but only Esther followed his instructions.
 Her helper had worked with the king for years so he knew what pleased the king.
 Esther dressed as recommended by Hegai and she pleased the king.